-A parliamentary session is normally assumed to last around a year.
+A parliamentary session normally lasts around a year.

-Reflecting this default assumption, when a new session opens it is referred to by a title referencing two calendar years (for example, the 2019-20 session).
+Reflecting this, when a new session opens it is normally referred to by a title referencing two calendar years (for example, the 2015-16 session).

-There is also no requirement on the government to announce in advance if it is planning a session lasting other than a year, although in 2010 and 2017 it indicated four months and nine days, respectively, after the general election held in those years that it was planning the first session of the new Parliament to be a two-year one.
+There is also no requirement on the government to announce in advance if it is planning a session lasting other than a year.
+However, in 2010, 2017 and 2019 it indicated within months or days after the general election held in those years that it was planning the first session of the new Parliament to be a two-year one.

-Sessions used normally to end and start in October or November each year.
-With general elections – and thus the start of Parliaments’ first sessions – typically taking place in the late spring, this meant that first sessions often lasted for around 18 months, and final sessions only for around six.
+Previously, sessions used normally to end and start in October or November each year.
+With general elections – and thus the start of Parliaments’ first sessions – typically taking place in late spring, this meant that first sessions often lasted for around 18 months, and final sessions only for around six.

 However, after passage of the Fixed-term Parliaments Act 2011 (FTPA), which established that general elections would normally be held in May, the timetable was switched so that sessions now normally end and start in the period between April and June.
 This generated sessions of roughly equal one-year duration.

-The 2017-19 Parliament and the early general election which ended it disrupted this pattern.
-As shown by the charts at the end of this section, the 2017-19 Parliament had both the longest and the shortest sessions of recent times, while the starts of the 2019 and 2019-20 sessions were the first session openings since 2009 to take place in the autumn/winter.
-(House of Commons Library data show that the date of the start of the 2019-20 session was the latest in a year since at least 1900.)
+The 2017-19 Parliament, and the early general election which ended it, disrupted this pattern.
+The 2017-19 Parliament had both the longest and the shortest sessions of recent times (in terms of House of Commons sitting days), while the starts of the 2019 and 2019-2021 sessions were the first session openings since 2009 to take place in the autumn/winter.
+(House of Commons Library data show that the 2019-21 session started later in the year than any since at least 1900.)

 Sessions affect primary legislation in three especially prominent ways: